JoshuaKGoldberg/Goldblog/content/blog/enum-commas/index.md

 I committed this into a pull request and sent it out for review: https://github.com/microsoft/TypeScript/pull/33336.
 The feedback was generally positive, with a suggestion to also mention the closing curly bracket `}` as an acceptable character.

-I made the change, pushed it to the pull request, and as pleased to see the pull request approved and merged a couple hours later.
+I made the change, pushed it to the pull request, and was pleased to see the pull request approved and merged a couple hours later.

 ```
 index.ts:2:9 - error TS1357: An enum member name must be followed by a ',', '=', or '}'.